 Missiological Journals Catalogue

-JDV is a Pontifical Institute and this journal is not listed among recognised journals of India's University Grants Commission.
+Jnana Deepa, Pune, India is a Pontifical Institute of Philosophy and Theology.
+This journal is not listed among recognised journals of India's University Grants Commission.

 Read individual articles here.